Sun, Ice, Soil, & Water

 The Plants' Power Plant

 Plants need energy, just like animals do.
 That energy comes in the form of sunlight, which happens to be an abundant resource on Red Mountain.
-With our unusually clear skies and northerly latitude, we average more than 17 hours of sunlight a day - two more than Napa Valley.
+With our unusually clear skies and northerly latitude, we average more than 17 hours of sunlight a day - more than enough to fully ripen our grapes.

 Grape vines are very susceptible to temperature changes on a day-to-day basis.
 In the summer, grapes ripen at temperatures below the mid-90s.
 As the temperature continues to rise above that threshold, sugar development is arrested.
 Evaporation from the plant's leaves (called transpiration) grows at an exponential rate until the plant is unable to keep up with the loss of water.
 This triggers the vine to start metabolizing the acids in the grapes as a survival mechanism.
 Grapes grown in other areas of the world are oftentimes unable to compensate properly because the temperatures remain too high over a 24-hour cycle.